Problem-driven scenario generation: an analytical approach for stochastic programs with tail risk measure: A conservative risk region for monotonic loss functions

 \section{A conservative risk region for monotonic loss functions}

-In order to use risk regions for scenario generation, we need to have characterisation which conveniently allows us to test whether or not a point belongs to it.
+In order to use risk regions for scenario generation, we need to have a characterization of the risk region which conveniently allows us to test membership.
 In general this is a difficult as the risk region depends on the loss function, the distribution and the problem constraints.
 Therefore, as a proof-of-concept, in the following two sections we derive risk regions for two classes of problems.
 In this section we propose a conservative risk region for problems which have monotonic loss functions.